-8. Code of Conduct for the Board of Directors11
+8. Code of Conduct for the Board of Directors

-Public service values must be at the heart of the National Health Service.
-High standards of corporate and personal conduct based on a recognition that patients come first, have been a requirement throughout the NHS since its inception.
-Moreover, since the NHS is publicly funded, it must be accountable to Parliament for the services it provides and for the effective and economical use of taxpayers' money.
-There are three crucial public service values which must underpin the work of the health service:

-- Accountability everything done by those who work in the NHS must be able to stand the test of parliamentary scrutiny, public judgements on propriety and professional codes of conduct. - Probity there should be an absolute standard of honesty in dealing with the assets of the NHS: integrity should be the hallmark of all personal conduct in decisions affecting patients, staff and suppliers, and in the use of information acquired in the course of NHS duties. - Openness there should be sufficient transparency about NHS activities to promote confidence between the NHS organisation and its staff, patients and the public.

-These values are included in the seven principles of public life as outlined by the Nolan Committee and which are also reflected in this version of the Code adopted by the Board of Directors:

-11 Based on Code of Conduct, Code of Accountability published by the Department of Health (originally published 1994, first revision 2002, second revision 2004 thereafter amended from time to time)

-- Selflessness holders of public office should take decisions solely in terms of the public interest.
-They should not do so in order to gain financial or other material benefits for themselves, their family or their friends - Integrity holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties - Objectivity in carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit - Accountability holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office - Openness holders of public office should be as open as possible about all the decisions and actions that they take.
-They should give reasons for their decisions and restrict information only when the wider public interest clearly demands - Honesty holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest - Leadership holders of public office should promote and support these principles by leadership and example.
+8.1.1 High standards of corporate and personal conduct are an essential component of public services.
+As an NHS foundation trust, Liverpool Women's NHS Foundation Trust is required to comply with the principles of best practice applicable to corporate governance in the NHS/health sector and with any relevant code of practice.
+The purpose of this code is to provide clear guidance on the standards of conduct and behaviour expected of all directors.

+8.1.2 This code, with the Trust's Constitution, Corporate Governance Framework and Code of Conduct for Governors forms part of the framework designed to promote the highest possible standards of conduct and behaviour within the foundation trust.
+The code is intended to operate in conjunction with the principles of the NHS Foundation Trust Code of Governance, the NHS Constitution, requirements set out within the 2006 Health and Social Care Act, and all subsequent amendments, and Regulation 5 of the new Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 - Fit and Proper Persons: Directors.
+The code applies at all times when directors are carrying out the business of the foundation trust or representing the foundation trust.

+8.2 Principles of public life

+8.2.1 All directors are expected to abide by the Nolan principles of: selflessness, integrity, objectivity, accountability, honesty, transparency and leadership:

+Selflessness

+Holders of public office should act solely in terms of the public interest: they should not do so in order to gain financial or other benefits for themselves, their family or their friends.

+Integrity

+Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might seek to influence them in the performance of their official duties.

+Objectivity

+In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit alone.

+Accountability

+Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.

+Openness

+Holders of public office should be as open as possible about all the decisions and actions they take: they should give reasons for their decisions and restrict information only when the wider public interest clearly demands.

+Honesty

+Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest.

-8.1 General Principles
+8.3 General principles